TS000/lighthouse-developer-portal/docs/catalog-entry.md

 The fields of a status item are:

-- **type** - The type of status as a unique key per source.
-Each type may appear more than once in the array.
+- **type** - The type of status as a unique key per source; each type may appear more than once in the array
 - **level** - The level/severity of the status item: 'info', 'warning', or 'error'
-- **message** - A brief message describing the status intended for human consumption.
+- **message** - A brief message describing the status intended for human consumption
-- **error** - An optional serialized error object related to the status.
+- **error** - An optional serialized error object related to the status

 ## Kind: Component

 A Component describes a software component.
 It is typically intimately linked to the source code that constitutes the component and should be what a developer may regard a "unit of software," usually with a distinct deployable or linkable artifact.

-This section covers the `required` fields.
-Additional fields can be found [here](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-component).
+This section covers the `required` fields for Components.
+Additional fields can be found in [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-component).

 ### spec.type [required]

-The software catalog accepts any value.
-Still, an organization should take great care to establish a proper taxonomy for these.
-Tools, including Backstage itself, may read this field and behave differently depending on its value.
+The software catalog accepts any value, but developers should be intentional about values used for this field, as the Lighthouse developer portal will read this field and behave differently depending on its value.

 The current set of well-known and standard values for this field is:

 - **service** - A backend service, typically exposing an API
-- **website** - A website.
+- **website** - A website
-- **library** - A software library, such as an npm module or a java library.
+- **library** - A software library, such as an npm module or a java library

+If you have a unique type that you would like to be displayed in the Lighthouse software catalog in a particular way, please submit feedback as an issue in GitHub or use the feedback form within the Lighthouse developer portal.

 ### spec.lifecycle [required]